 Our purpose is to serve students in the greater Rockford area who have been unsuccessful in the public or private school settings and help them become contributing members of the community through education and mentoring.

-Founded on the commitment to represent Jesus Christ’s example of compassion for others, LYDIA Urban Academy believes that all students can be academically and socially successful if given patience, love, emotional and spiritual support in an individualized environment.
+Founded on the commitment to represent Jesus Christ’s example of compassion for others, Lydia Learning Academy believes that all students can be academically and socially successful if given patience, love, emotional and spiritual support in an individualized environment.

 • To provide a quality, personalized education to as many students as feasible.